 RAN2 to discuss and agree to clarify as why each posSIB cannot be contained only in a single SI message.

 The mapping of SIBs to SI messages is configured in schedulingInfoList, while the mapping of posSIBs to SI messages is configured in pos-SchedulingInfoList.
-Each SIB is contained only in a single SI message and each SIB and posSIB is contained at most once in that SI message;
+Each SIB is contained only in a single SI message whereas a posSIB may be mapped to multiple SI messages where each instance of such posSIB is differentiated by other attributes such as GNSS Types, encryption, etc. Each SIB and posSIB is contained at most once in that SI message;

 Companies are requested to provide their view if they agree/disagree to add above clarification